Where Do Your Flavors Come From?

 The Perfumer’s Apprentice/the Flavor Apprentice

-The Flavor Apprentice is a division of the Perfumer’s Apprentice, and they carry a wide variety of flavors that can be used in e-liquids.
+The Flavor Apprentice is a division of the Perfumer’s Apprentice, and they carry a wide variety of flavors that can be used in best tobacco e-juice.
 They originally got started in 2004, and as the name suggests, their original audience was perfume-makers, but they’ve since expanded into offering food flavorings.

 They don’t use diacetyl in any of their flavorings, but acetyl propionyl and acetoin are used for custard-like notes.
 If you browse through their flavors by section, you’ll see that any flavorings with either of these ingredients present are marked as such, and you can even look at the components of the flavorings via the spec sheet page.
 If you’re interested in one component in particular, you can search by it’s CAS number to see all flavorings with the ingredient present (the CAS for acetyl propionyl is 600-14-6 and for acetoin it’s 513-86-0).
 For specific flavorings, you can see a full list of its components and how much of each there is in there.